ietf-teep/architecture/draft-ietf-teep-architecture.md

 \[Note: This should always be the case.
 When a particular device or TEE supports only a special proprietary attestation mechanism, then a specific TAM will be needed that supports that attestation scheme.
-The TAM should also support standard atttestation signatures as well.
-It is highly unlikely that a set of TAs would use different proprietary attestation mechanisms since a TEE is likley to support only one such proprietary scheme.\]
+The TAM should also support standard attestation signatures as well.
+It is highly unlikely that a set of TAs would use different proprietary attestation mechanisms since a TEE is likely to support only one such proprietary scheme.\]

 \[Note: This situation gets more complex in situations where a Client App expects